BaseCampCoding/Cand-Bamp-django-project-sean-bryce-lathe/PROPOSAL.md

  - Tuesday: Have a successful signup.
 Users should be able to make an account that is either a "listener" or "artist".
 Both user types have the same accessibility, but each role's ability has different names for features.

  - Wednesday: Finish up previous work on signup, and begin the featured or home page.
-Featured page will have, at this point, artist
+Featured page will have, at this point, artists and listeners registered on the site, articles, and a section for a "daily inspiriation" article
  - Thursday:

 ### Students